Are you planning to upgrade your office furniture but are unsure how to dispose of the old pieces? Here are eight practical options to consider.

 8. Contact a local hard rubbish collector

-You can call for skip bin services to take the burden completely off and be rest assured of its proper disposal.
+You can call for skip bin services to take the burden completely off and rest assured of its proper disposal.
 Similarly, the local council can help you properly dispose of your old furniture at a fee.

 Say Goodbye to Your Old Furniture